wamp-proto/wamp-proto/rfc/text/advanced/ap_35_authentication_cryptosign.md

 12. **CCR-12**: The delegate certificate's signature must be valid and signed by the `delegate`.

-#### Certificate Authority Root CAs
+#### Trustroots

 Certificate chains allow to verify a delegate certificate following the Issuers-Subjects up to a *Root CA*, which is a self-signed certificate (issuer and subject are identical).
 The *Root CA* represents the *Trustroot* of all involved delegates.

 When both a connecting WAMP client and the WAMP router are using the same *Root CA* and thus use a common *Trustroot*, they are said to be authorized in the same trust domain (identified by the trustroot).
 There are two types of *Root CAs* and *Trustroots*:

 1. *Standalone Trustroot*